Commit build status is always red even if other builds succeed

 - Scenario 2: With Mendhak/Teamcity plugin - a plugin for TeamCity which updates Bitbucket Server with build statuses

-- Scenario 3: you are using a different CI product and you've got a script that does a REST call to the Bitbucket Server API to add the build status.
+- Scenario 3: you are using a different CI product and have a script that does a REST call to the Bitbucket Server API to add the build status.

 - Scenario 1:

-In order to get around this, configure your Jenkins plugin with "keep repeated builds in bitbucket" checked see this discussion for more details.
+To get around this, configure your Jenkins plugin with "keep repeated builds in bitbucket" checked.
+See this discussion for more details.

 - Scenario 2:

-The equivalent option here is the "Only show latest build status for each commit".
+The equivalent option is the "Only show the latest build status for each commit".
 Check this option for the expected behaviour.
-Refer to Teamcity plugin page to view that option.
+Refer to the TeamCity plugin page to view that option.

 You have to stop sending the build key.
-This behaviour will happen if your CI is passing different build keys every time, which generates a history on Bitbucket Server.
+This behaviour will happen if your CI passes different build keys every time, generating a history on the Bitbucket Server.

 As explained before: